 These days it’s much easier to do it yourself, and that DIY trend seems to be producing a lot of cookie-cutter, template-driven websites that are wearily one dimensional.

-The fact is, your site needs to be multi-dimensional.
+The fact is, your site needs to be multi-dimensional and continually evolving.
+Websites should never really be “done.”
 In this age of mobile computing it needs to function as an on-line calling card, a customer service tool, a lead generation tool, an educational tool and, for many companies, a storefront.

 So let’s look at a few of the most critical levels of website performance…